Latent Space Modelling of Hypergraph Data: Simulations

-We will focus on the hypergraph model described in Algorithm \ref{alg:modhypext} in addition to the models of \cite{stasi2014} and \cite{ng2018}.
-First, it is important to note that each of the models considered in this study have been designed for a different purpose.
-The uniform hypergraph model of \cite{stasi2014} allows control over degree distribution via node specific parameters, and the extended latent class analysis hypergraph model of \cite{ng2018} is designed to express hyperedges which exhibit a clustering structure according topic and size.
-Whereas our model utilises a latent geometry to model the connections, therefore we expect transitive connections.
-For example, if $\{i,j\}$ and $\{i,k\}$ are close in latent space, then $\{j,k\}$ is likely to be present in the hypergraph.
-A higher order transitivity will also occur in which, for example, the presence of hyperedges $\{i,j\}, \{i,k\}$ and $\{j,k\}$ suggests that the hyperedge $\{i,j,k\}$ is likely to be present.
-To showcase each of these models, we consider the cases described in Table \eqref{table:cases_summary} and the details of these are provided in Appendix \ref{sec:sims-set-up}.
+We will focus on the hypergraph model described in Algorithm \ref{alg:modhypext} in addition to the uniform hypergraph model of \cite{stasi2014} and the extended latent class analysis hypergraph model of \cite{ng2018} (details of these models are given in Appendix \ref{sec:altern-hypergr-model}).
+The uniform hypergraph model allows control over the degree distribution via node-specific parameters and the extended latent class analysis hypergraph model is designed to express hyperedges which exhibit a clustering structure according to topic and size.
+In contrast, our model utilises a latent geometry to model the connections and so we expect transitive connections in which ``friends of friends are likely to be friends''.
+Furthermore, our model also encourages a higher-order `transitivity' since, for example, the presence of hyperedges $\{i,j\}, \{i,k\}$ and $\{j,k\}$ suggests that the hyperedge $\{i,j,k\}$ is also likely to be present.
+Table \ref{table:cases_summary} summarises the cases we consider for each model, and details of specific parameter choices are provided in Table \ref{table:cases} in Appendix \ref{sec:sims-set-up}.

-To characterise the simulated hypergraphs we consider several metrics.
-We record counts for the subgraphs depicted in Figure \ref{fig:motifs}.
-The degree distribution and spread of hyperedge orders are recorded using the percentiles of the node degrees and edge sizes, respectively, and we record the density of the hyperedges of order $k=2$ and $k=3$.
-Finally, to determine the clustering in the hypergraph, we project the hypergraph onto a pairwise graph such that the edge $\{i,j\}$ exists if $i$ and $j$ are present in the same hyperedge.
-Then, given this pairwise graph, we determine the community structure using the leading eigenvector with the function \texttt{cluster\_leading\_eigen()} in the \textit{igraph} package in R (\cite{csardi2006}).
-We report the modularity of this clustering and the number of clusters, which measures the strength of the clustering and lies within $[-1,1]$, where a high value indicates that the network can be divided clearly into clusters.
+To characterise the simulated hypergraphs we record subgraph counts, properties of the degree distribution and a measure of clustering.
+The particular subgraphs considered are depicted in Figure \ref{fig:motifs}, and the degree distribution and spread of hyperedge orders are recorded using the percentiles of the node degrees and edge sizes, respectively. in addition to the density of the hyperedges of order $k=2$ and $k=3$.
+Finally, to measure clustering, we project the hypergraph onto a pairwise graph, such that the edge $\{i,j\}$ exists if $i$ and $j$ are present in the same hyperedge, and calculate the community structure using the leading eigenvector with the function \texttt{cluster\_leading\_eigen()} in the \textit{igraph} package in R \citep{csardi2006}.